0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 1. the risk of oil splatters and burns
 1. having to buy so much oil

-We also thought about getting an air fryer instead, but I'm afraid it won't taste the same to Kevin, who's very particular about his fried foods.
+We also thought about getting an air fryer instead, but I'm afraid it won't taste the same to Kevin, who's particular about his fried foods.
+My other question is, why use a deep fryer when it looks like a saucepan can achieve the same thing?
+I just don't know if it's the worth the investment, guys.
+Do any of you own a deep fryer?
+Please comment with your experiences if you do!

 ### Mock Taco Bell Crunchwrap Supremes